 Drawing from his own personal experience, Mr. Njiru made losses to the tune of millions in a number of businesses even after careful planning, but that never dampened his entrepreneurial spirit.
 Believe in your abilities and pursue your dreams even when those around you think it’s impossible.
 He attributes his success to taking calculated risks and perseverance.

 Though he never got a chance to be admitted to a university, Mr. Njiru is very passionate about education resonated by his zeal to ensure all his 3 children acquire at least a masters degree.
 However, he faults the mentality held by many who amass impressive academic papers so that they can seek employment.
-He is of the opinion people should acquire formal education and afterwards supplement it with street smarts to develop life transforming business ideas.
-“That’s how our country can achieve double digit economy growth and reduce unemployment levels.”
+He is of the opinion that people should acquire formal education and afterward supplement it with street smarts to develop life-transforming business ideas.
+“That’s how our country can achieve double-digit economy growth and reduce unemployment levels.”

 5) Continuously seek motivation and mentorship

-“You should also read motivational books by prosperous business people, especially ‘Beyond Expectations: from charcoal to gold’, a biography of the late tycoon Njenga Karume.”
-Apart from motivation he advises the youth to identify people they admire and seek to be their protégés.
+“You should also read motivational books by prosperous business people, especially ‘Beyond Expectations: from charcoal to gold’, a biography of the late Kenyan tycoon Njenga Karume.”
+Apart from motivation, he advises the youth to identify people they admire and seek to be their protégés.

 6) Rise above mediocrity and average mentality

-In order to grow your ideas into a viable business empire, there is need to engage in high level thinking.
+In order to grow your ideas into a viable business empire, there is need to engage in high-level thinking.
 View life in 3-Dimensions, exploring every possibility before making a major step.
-Talk to experts and learn about future trends in the sector of your interest regarding to government legislation, market forces and the ever changing technology.
+Talk to experts and learn about future trends in the sector of your interest regarding government legislation, market forces, and the ever changing technology.
 This will help you be adequately prepared for any eventualities.